hoangduytran/blender-manual/manual/editors/graph_editor/channels/editing.rst

    :Menu:      :menuselection:`Channel --> Un/Group Channels`
    :Shortcut:  :kbd:`Ctrl-Alt-G`, :kbd:`Ctrl-G`

-Un/Groups the selected channels into a collection that can be renamed by double clicking on the group name.
+Un/Groups the selected channels into a collection that can be renamed by double-clicking its name.
-For example, this helps to group channels that relate a part of an armature to keep the editor more organized.
+Grouping channels helps keep the view more organized.

 .. _bpy.ops.anim.channels_setting_toggle: